 On that note, if you’re buying an off-the-rack suit, it’s definitely worth getting it altered to get a perfect fit.
 It’s always a worthy investment, and can cost as little as £15.

-5 best suits for men
+The best suits for men

 If your prefer more classic, grown-up tailoring, then Tom Ford is your man.
-The 'O'Connor' suit is made in Italy, it's tailored for a slim fit, with strong, padded shoulders, generous lapels, and three front flap pockets.
+The 'Shelton' suit is made in Italy, it's tailored for a slim fit, with strong, padded shoulders, generous lapels, and three front flap pockets.

 The suit is made from a Prince of Wales checked wool that is exceptionally smooth to handle.
 Of course, you have to complete the suit with the matching trousers.